How to Fax from Your Phone Using a Fax Service

 - By taking a photo of a physical document.

-- Uploading documents or photos stored on your phone.
+- Uploading documents or photos stored on your mobile device.

 - Pulling documents from cloud storage services like Google Drive or Box.
 (Not all services have this feature).